candelaesquivel/programming_3_final_project_Java/README.md

 # Programming_3_final_project

-## The final programming 3 project is attached, the written deliverable and the java code are in the repository.
+## The final programming 3 project is attached, the written file and the java code are in the repository.
 Topics covered:

 ## -Kruskal algorithm